armando-ulises-santos-cruz/PyFlood/README.md

-# PyFlood: Coastal Flood Mapping using High-Resolution DEM and Land Cover Data
+# PyFlood: Rapid Coastal Flood Mapping with High-Resolution Digital Elevation Model, Land Cover and Water Level Data

 A modular, reproducible framework for simulating and validating coastal flooding using open-source tools and high-resolution datasets.